docarray/docarray/docs/fundamentals/documentarray/access-elements.md

 da['@m:5']
 ```

 You can add space in the path-string for a better readability.
-Alternatively, you may leverage {meth}`~docarray.array.mixins.traverse.TraverseMixin.traverse_flat` to do this more explicitly.

 ## Index by flatten